rundeck/docs/docs/manual/workflow-steps/aws-ecs-fargate.md

 Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.

-The following plugins are available for PagerDuty Runbook Automation and Process Automation (formerly Rundeck Enterprise):
+The following plugins are available for PagerDuty Runbook Automation and Process Automation:

 * [Send Commands to ECS Containers](#send-commands-to-ecs-containers)
 * [Stopped ECS Tasks Error Messages](#stopped-ecs-tasks-error-messages)